 Hotel and restaurant in the country.
 Just outside Limoges, there is a peaceful haven where the lush vegetation is at its most beautiful.
 Time seems to stand still at La Chapelle Saint-Martin, where guests can step back in time and experience what life in the private residence of this 19th century porcelain manufacturer would have been like.
 Those who are partial to a beautiful landscape will instantly fall in love with the chapel surrounded by 35 hectares of 200 year-old trees.
 The surrounding countryside is delightful, and the grounds, ponds and old dock are the perfect place for quiet contemplation.
 While the house and gardens are historic, the inspirational cuisine is refreshingly modern. ...
 Learn moreless

-Known the world over, a symbol of the French art de vivre, Limoges porcelain never ceases renewing itself.
-The daughter and granddaughter of great porcelain makers, Sylvie Coquet made a customised tasting plate for us, as well as porcelain bells in...Read More less
+Limoges porcelain is known throughout the world as a symbol of the "French art of living", and is constantly renewing itself.
+The daughter and granddaughter of great porcelain makers, Sylvie Coquet has created for Michel Trama's establishment a tailor-made tasting plate as well as porcelain bells in...Read More less